Pet rats have lots of energy to spend.

-Feeding pet rats isn’t very hard, they can be fed natural food but in small quantities to intake.
+Feeding pet rats isn’t very hard (here’s a quick guide!), they can be fed natural food but in small quantities to intake.

 Soon due to pattern recognition your pet rat will jump on your shoulders looking to be rewarded every time you extend your hand.